ZhaoS-Lab/KPR/README.md

 ### Steps to run the package
 1. Downloading the package (Linux/Unix platform is required)

-2. Modify the shell script by specifying the actual path to the Python script directory, the input RNA-seq fastq file directory, the result directory, and the reference directory, as well as the names of both the forward and reverse RNA-seq fastq files, as below.
+2. Modify the shell script (KPR_canine_MHC-I_assemblerNgenotyper.sh) by specifying the actual path to the Python script directory, the input RNA-seq fastq file directory, the result directory, and the reference directory, as well as the names of both the forward and reverse RNA-seq fastq files, as below.
 ```
 script=''     # path to the KPR scripts
 data=''       # path to the RNA-seq paired-end fastq files